Machu Picchu in February

 Minimal congestion inside the citadel

-Easy movement through popular areas such as the viewpoint terrace or Temple of the Sun
+Easy movement through popular areas such as the viewpoint terrace or the Temple of the Sun

 Fewer train passengers